esquire-/node-guardtime/README.markdown

 ## Usage:

-Include Guardtime C API in subdirectory `libgt-x.y`, where x and y are major and minor version.
+Include Guardtime C API in subdirectory `libgt-x.y`, where x and y are major and minor version numbers.

 To build: